 2. Fluidmaster 507AKP7 2-Inch Toilet Flush Valve – Best Value

-If you’re not looking to upgrade your toilet, but you just want to replace the existing flush valve with another one that works the same, then you might check out the Fluidmaster 507AKP7 2-inch flush valve.
+If you just want to replace the existing flush valve with another one that works the same, then you might check out the Fluidmaster 507AKP7 2-inch flush valve.
 It’s a standard design that’s not going to bring any massive changes to the function of your toilet.
 But if you’ve got a leaky flush valve now, this is probably the cheapest, most reliable way to return your toilet to full functionality.

 After testing so many, we’re certain that this is one of the best toilet flush valves for the money.
 It’s dirt-cheap; often half the cost or less of other valves we’ve seen.
 But that doesn’t mean you’re sacrificing anything, because this valve comes with an impressive 5-year warranty, guaranteeing that you won’t need another replacement for at least half a decade.

 Of course, this is just a straight across repair.
 This valve is the old-school flapper style flush valve.
 There’s nothing wrong with that if you’re looking for the cheapest way to get your toilet working again, but you won’t be making your toilet more economical or quieter.
 Thankfully, you do get all the gaskets and hardware you need.